Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-Choosing a Salamander or Newt
+Choosing a Pet Salamander or Newt

-However, because these species aren't as popular as other species, not everyone knows how to care for them, so before getting a salamander or newt, make sure to do the proper research.
-You want your new pet to live its full estimated lifespan, which can be at least 15 years or more with proper care.
+However, because these species aren't as popular as other species, not everyone knows how to care for them.
+So, before getting a salamander or newt, make sure to do the proper research.
+You want your new pet to live its full estimated life span, which can be at least 15 years or more with proper care.

 When choosing a pet salamander or newt, check out the following beginner amphibians.

 The Ambystoma mexicanum is one of the few species of salamanders that is found in the pet market.
 Because these salamanders are a hardy and heavily-bodied animal, they are pretty fun to watch in a home aquarium.
 This species is native to the cool-water lakes in southeast Mexico City, but they can also be found in large numbers in central Mexico.

 This salamander will range from about 7 to 9 inches in length, and it can live up to 20 years in captivity.

 When setting up an aquarium for this salamander species, you want to use at least a 10-gallon tank for one adult, although larger is always better.
 Keep the water temperatures around 56 to 72F to prevent internal problems and skin disease, and make sure to keep the pH around 7.2.

 When it comes to feeding, axolotls will eat chopped earthworms, black worms, and other live food, such as brine shrimp and daphnia.
 You may find that some will eat trout chow, catfish chow, and koi pellets, but in general, they prefer live food.
 In some cases, if you're housing multiple axolotls in the same tank, you'll need to worry about larger individuals munching on their smaller cage mates; in some cases, you may have missing legs, gills, or tail tips.